Risperwangui/alx-low_level_programming/0x02-functions_nested_loops/README.md

 echo Write a function that computes the absolute value of an integer.
 Write a function that prints the last digit of a number.
+Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.